Connect with others who understand.

 Powered By

-Marburg variant multiple sclerosis (MS) is a rare variation of MS. The condition is also called the Marburg course of MS, acute MS, malignant MS, and fulminant MS. The term “fulminant” means “severe and sudden in onset.”
+Marburg variant multiple sclerosis (MS) is a rare but serious variation of MS. The condition is also called the Marburg course of MS, acute MS, malignant MS, and fulminant MS. The term “fulminant” means severe and sudden in onset.

 What Is Marburg Variant MS?

 All forms of MS involve demyelination — the destruction of the myelin sheath that surrounds and protects the nerves.
-Demyelination occurs when the immune system mistakenly attacks the central nervous system (CNS), which primarily comprises the brain and spinal cord.
+Demyelinating diseases occur when the immune system mistakenly attacks the central nervous system, which is made up of the brain and spinal cord.
 This demyelination causes inflammation and damage to the nerve tissue.
-The damage and ultimate scarring — which forms into lesions — impairs the nervous system’s ability to communicate messages from the brain to other parts of the body.
-This can lead to symptoms and signs typically associated with MS, including:
+The damage and scarring, which form lesions, disrupt the nervous system’s ability to send messages from the brain to other parts of the body.
+This disruption leads to symptoms and signs typically associated with MS, including:

 • Numbness